Bruno & Marrone

-Bruno & Marrone are a Brazilian sertanejo duo from Goiânia.
+Bruno & Marrone are a Brazilian sertanejo/pop/country duo from Goiânia, formed in 1988 by singers Bruno (vocals and guitar) and Marrone (vocals and accordion).

 Bruno (b.
 Vinicius Felix de Miranda, 1969) performed for a decade as a solo musician before approaching Leandro e Leonardo for help finding a partner.
 They introduced him to Marrone (b.
 José Roberto Ferreira, 1964), a concertina player.
 Their debut was released by Warner Records in 1995; they have enjoyed a successful and prolific career since then, releasing more than one album per year.
-In 2002 they won a Latin Grammy for their DVD release.
+In 2002, they won a Latin Grammy for their DVD release.